Alcohol should not be consumed before or within 24 hours after any procedure, or in conjunction with medication.

 - Respect any sign on the patient room’s door requiring any certain precautions before entering.

-Because family support is so important, LAU Medical Center-Rizk Hospital welcomes and encourages family members to stay with their patients on the general units; only one person is permitted to stay.
+Because family support is so important, LAU Medical Center-Saint John’s Hospital welcomes and encourages family members to stay with their patients on the general units; only one person is permitted to stay.

-Note that 1rst class rooms will include a sleep chair for one person; moreover the hospital provides a folding bed which will be charged as mentioned in the slip signed by the patient.
-Unfortunately, LAU Medical Center-Rizk Hospital doesn’t advice for overnight stay in 2nd class rooms due to sufficient space to put /bed/ sleeping chair.
+Note that all rooms will include a sleep chair for one person; moreover 1st class rooms will include a folding bed.
+Unfortunately, LAU Medical Center-Saint John’s Hospital doesn’t advice for overnight stay in 2nd class rooms due to sufficient space to put /bed/ sleeping chair.

 Food from outside the hospital